Indigenous art on granville island

 how did we determine what was "authentic"?

-During our community engagement we asked Indigenous artists for guidance on how to measure the authenticity of an item for the purposes of this project, and we consulted a number of resources and examples from other regions.
-In our Granville Island audit, we consider an item authentic if it falls within the following three categories (based on work previously done by Authentic Indigenous):
+During our community engagement, we asked Indigenous artists for guidance on how to measure the authenticity of an item for the purposes of this project, and we consulted a number of resources and examples from other regions.
+In our Granville Island audit, we consider an item authentic if it falls within the following three categories (based on work previously done by Authentic Indigenous).

 Artwork by Veronica Danes Waechter, photo by Alex Montes de Oca

-Products are designed, produced and distributed by Indigenous artists or businesses.
+Products are designed, produced, and distributed by Indigenous artists or businesses.

-Products are designed, approved and distributed by Indigenous artists but may be produced by non-Indigenous people or businesses.
+Products are designed, approved, and distributed by Indigenous artists but may be produced by non-Indigenous people or businesses.

-Products bear the artwork of an Indigenous artist who has been fairly compensated for their work and has also approved of the final design.
+Products bear the artwork of an Indigenous artist who has been fairly compensated for their work and has also approved the final design.
 The producer and/or distributor need not be of Indigenous ancestry.

 resources